BioPhoton/ngRe/README.md

 ## Automoate Boilerplate

-Automate boilerplate of setting up a subject and connecting it to producer
+Automate boilerplate of setting up a subject and connecting it to producer.

+Here a configuration method for the type of `Subject` similar to the one from [multicast](https://github.com/ReactiveX/rxjs/blob/a9fa9d421d69e6e07aec0fa835b273283f8a034c/src/internal/operators/multicast.ts#L34) would be nice.

 In a majority of the cases, there was a need for abstracting away the boilerplate of setting up a subject and connecting it to the producer.
 A normal `Subject` was used in most of the cases.
 Some cases used a `ReplaySunject` or `BeHaviorSubject` to initialize the value.
 This was used to provide the latest value for a new subscriber.